AnkitRangari/Banking-Data-Analysis-in-SQL/README.md

     order by  MONTH(t.transaction_date), YEAR(t.transaction_date);
 ```

-## Result
+## Result:
 The analysis provided valuable insights into customer behavior, branch performance, and transaction patterns.
 Key results included:

-A list of inactive customers with recommendations for re-engagement, such as targeted promotions and personalized offers.
+- A list of inactive customers with recommendations for re-engagement, such as targeted promotions and personalized offers.
-Monthly transaction summaries that helped identify peak transaction periods and customer preferences.
+- Monthly transaction summaries that helped identify peak transaction periods and customer preferences.
-Branch rankings that highlighted top-performing branches and those needing support.
+- Branch rankings that highlighted top-performing branches and those needing support.
-Identification of potential fraudulent activities, with a proposed action plan for verification.
+- Identification of potential fraudulent activities, with a proposed action plan for verification.
-Average transaction metrics that informed customer service improvements and operational adjustments.
+- Average transaction metrics that informed customer service improvements and operational adjustments.
-Demographic analysis that guided marketing strategies and product development.
+- Demographic analysis that guided marketing strategies and product development.
-These insights were documented and shared on GitHub, providing a comprehensive overview of the banking data analysis and enabling stakeholders to make informed decisions.